kaiyuanshe/Polyfiller/README.md

 sudo gpasswd -a ${USER} docker
 ```

-You need to execute `CTRL+D` to log out of the session and use ssh to log back into the system
+You need to execute `CTRL+D` to log out of the session and use ssh to log back into the system.

 Rclone use `FUSE` mount the Rclone's cloud storage systems, you need to install it.
 ```shell